cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{ake-client}} and {{ake-server}} specify the inner workings of client and server functions, respectively.

-### AKE Group {#key-creation}
+### 3DH Primitives {#key-creation}

-We assume the following functions to exist for all candidate groups in this
+We assume the following functions to exist for all Diffie Hellman groups in this
 setting:

-- DeriveAuthKeyPair(seed): Derive a private and public authentication key pair deterministically from the input `seed`.
+- DeriveDHKeypair(seed): Derive a private and public DiffieHellman key pair deterministically from the input `seed`.
+The type of the private key depends on the implementation, whereas the type of the public key is a byte string of `Npk` bytes.
-- GenerateAuthKeyPair(): Return a randomly generated private and public key pair.
-This can be implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
-- SerializeElement(element): A function that maps `element` to a unique byte array, mirrored from the definition of the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
-- DiffieHellman(k, B): A function that performs the Diffie-Hellman operation between the scalar input `k` and element `B`.
+- DH(k, B): A function that performs the Diffie-Hellman operation between the private input `k` and public input `B`.
+  The output of this function is a unique, fixed-length byte string.

 Implementations for recommended groups in {{configurations}}, as well as groups covered by test vectors in {{test-vectors}}, are described in the following sections.

-#### ristretto255 Group
+#### 3DH ristretto255

-This section describes the implementation of the AKE group based on ristretto255, as defined in {{?RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}.
+This section describes the implementation of the DH primitive based on ristretto255, as defined in {{?RISTRETTO=I-D.irtf-cfrg-ristretto255-decaf448}}.

-- DeriveAuthKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- DeriveDHKeypair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+The public value from DeriveKeyPair is encoded using SerializeElement from {{Section 2.1 of OPRF}}.
-- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
+- DH(k, B): Implemented as scalar multiplication as described in
-- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+  {{Section 4 of RISTRETTO}} after decoding `B` from its encoded input using the Decode function in {{Section 4.3.1 of RISTRETTO}}.
+The output is then encoded using the SerializeElement function of the OPRF group described in
-- DiffieHellman(k, B): Implemented as scalar multiplication as described in
-  {{Section 4 of RISTRETTO}}.
+  {{OPRF, Section 2.1}}.

-#### P-256 Group
+#### 3DH P-256

-This section describes the implementation of the AKE group based on NIST P-256, as defined in {{?NISTCurves=DOI.10.6028/NIST.FIPS.186-4}}.
+This section describes the implementation of the DH primitive based on NIST P-256, as defined in {{?NISTCurves=DOI.10.6028/NIST.FIPS.186-4}}.

-- DeriveAuthKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- DeriveDHKeypair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+The public value from DeriveKeyPair is encoded using SerializeElement from {{Section 2.1 of OPRF}}.
-- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
+- DH(k, B): Implemented as scalar multiplication as described in
+  {{NISTCurves}}, after decoding `B` from its encoded input using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{NISTCurves}}.
-- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
+  The output is then encoded using the SerializeElement function of the OPRF group described in {{OPRF, Section 2.1}}.
-- DiffieHellman(k, B): Implemented as scalar multiplication as described in
-  {{NISTCurves}}.

-#### Curve25519 Group
+#### 3DH Curve25519

-This section describes the implementation of the AKE group based on Curve25519, as defined in {{?Curve25519=RFC7748}}.
+This section describes the implementation of the DH primitive based on Curve25519, as defined in {{?Curve25519=RFC7748}}.

-- DeriveAuthKeyPair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of DiffieHellman(k, B), where B is the base point of Curve25519.
+- DeriveDHKeypair(seed): This function is implemented by returning the private key `k` based on seed (of length `Nseed = 32` bytes), as described in {{Section 5 of Curve25519}}, as well as the result of DH(k, B), where B is the base point of Curve25519.
-- GenerateAuthKeyPair(): This is implemented by invoking DeriveAuthKeyPair with `Nseed` random bytes as input.
-- SerializeElement(element): This is implemented using the similarly-named function of the OPRF group described in {{OPRF, Section 2.1}}.
-- DiffieHellman(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.
+- DH(k, B): Implemented using the X25519 function in {{Section 5 of Curve25519}}.
+  The output is then used raw, with no processing.

 ### Key Schedule Functions